Accessibility Information and Services

 The Access Services offered by NorthAmeriCon ’17 are informed by universal design and disability rights activism.
 Universal design benefits people of all ages and abilities, by making schedules, communications, and the physical environment usable by as many people as possible.
 We strive to create an event that works for members in all our physical and mental variety.
 We must balance that goal against limited fiscal resources, the paradox that sometimes one member’s accommodation is another member’s barrier, and a volunteer work force.
 We always welcome discussion exploring how we can better accommodate our members.

-Mark off reserved seating for those who need to lip read or who need to sit close to hear or see.
-These seats will be interspersed with regular seating so people can sit with their friends.
+- Mark off reserved seating for those who need to lip read or who need to sit close to hear or see.

 Known Barriers that Remain: